This post contains affiliate links. Please read my disclosures.

 I almost didn’t mention that this wonderful cake was gluten free in the title as I didn’t want you to get all huffy and skip it.
 Please don’t though as this cake has seriously passed the gluten-free haters test, namely my husband, and I would happily make this time and time again for anyone and everyone.
 As with the gluten-free sticky toffee cake last week the key is adding in as much extra moisture as you can.
 This time around, as well as the Malibu and the coconut milk in the cake batter, I used a sugar syrup which is brushed over the cake after baking.
 The warm sponge soaks up the delicious Malibu syrup, making the cake sticky, moist and scrumptious.

 If you have never tried swiss meringue buttercream then you must have a go on your next cake.
 Do not be put off by the slightly complicated method, it’s really quite easy.
-If you find normal buttercream a bit sweet and heavy then this is definitely the frosting for you as it’s the most light velvety buttercream you will ever taste.
-Rosie Alyea, on her blog Sweetapolita, gives an extremely thorough explanation with photos if you are a bit nervous.
+If you find normal buttercream a bit sweet and heavy then this is definitely the buttercream for you as it’s the most light velvety buttercream you will ever taste.
 You could use fresh egg whites but since you need so many then I recommend you use Two Chicks egg whites which come in a handy carton.
 You only need half the carton so you can freeze the rest ready for your next swiss meringue buttercream cake as after you’ve tried it once you will never go back.